ericharm/vim-setup/readme.md

 - I have removed my bundle folder from this repo.
 The plugins that my vimrc depends on are: ctrlp, ctrlsf, nerdcommenter, supertab, syntastic, vim-airline, vim-fugitive, vim-javascript-syntax and vim-windowswap.
-- I also use emmet-vim and a few additional syntax/linting pluging
+- I also use emmet-vim and a few additional syntax/linting plugins

 # Tmux